 If you’re looking to improve the Feng Shui of your home, you MUST know what the Yin Yang Theory is and how to apply it.

 Don’t worry, it’s not that hard.
-In fact, I think it’s much easier than the Feng Shui Five Elements, which is just as important to understand.
+In fact, I think it’s much easier than the Feng Shui Five Elements or if you’re tasked to do my physics homework.

 When applying the Yin Yang theory to your home’s Feng Shui, balance is key.
 To get there, you’ll need to know what constitutes as Yin or Yang and how to balance them with methods backed by science.
 That is what this article is about.